Studies of distance one surgeries on the lens space $L(p,1)$: Distance one surgeries on and

 Thus $V_{\xi_0}=\frac{3}{2}$, which is impossible since $V_{\xi_0}$ is supposed to be an integer.

 (5) When $m\geq 5$, Theorem \ref{theoremgen} (\romannumeral3) implies that no solution exists in this case.

-In summary, we conclude that the lens space $L(n,1)$ is obtained by a distance one surgery from $L(5,1)$ only if $n=\pm 1, 4, \pm 5, 6, \pm 9$; except for $n=-9$, distance one surgeries to all other $L(n,1)$ on this list can be realized as the double branched covers of the band surgeries in Figure \ref{bandsurgery}. \end{proof}
+In summary, we conclude that the lens space $L(n,1)$ is obtained by a distance one surgery from $L(5,1)$ only if $n=\pm 1, 4, \pm 5, 6, \pm 9$; except for $n=-9$, distance one surgeries to all other $L(n,1)$ on this list can be realized as the double branched covers of the band surgeries in Figure \ref{bandsurgery}.
+Unfortunately, our Heegaard Floer $d$-invariant obstruction fails for the case of $L(5,1)$ to $L(-9,1)$ when the surgery is performed on a homologically essential knot $K$ with $k=1$. \end{proof}